mgadi/naemonbox/README.md

 ### Documentation ###

-For complete documentation see http://naemonbox.readthedocs.org/en/latest/#welcome-to-naemonbox-s-documentation, visit `Naemonbox Homepage <https://naemonbox.com/>`_.
+For complete documentation see http://naemonbox.readthedocs.org/en/latest/#welcome-to-naemonbox-s-documentation, visit https://naemonbox.com/

 Thank's for using Naemonbox !